neovim/neovim/README.md

 Neovim is licensed under the terms of the Apache 2.0 license, except for parts that were contributed under the Vim license.

-- Contributions committed before [b17d96][license-commit] by authors who did not sign the Contributor License Agreement (CLA) remain under the Vim license.
+- Contributions committed before [b17d96][license-commit] remain under the Vim license.

 - Contributions committed after [b17d96][license-commit] are licensed under Apache 2.0 unless those contributions were copied from Vim (identified in